Breast cancer stages aim to describe how far cancer has progressed. The stage will affect the different symptoms and treatment options.

 A lumpectomy or mastectomy are both viable surgical options for people with stage 1 breast cancer.
 A doctor will decide what surgery is most appropriate depending on the location of the primary tumor, how large it is, the size of the breast, family history, genetics, and the person’s preference.

 If the breast cancer is ER+ or PR+, hormone therapy may be effective.
-Hormone therapy works by preventing the growth of estrogen, which helps cancer grow.
-Hormone therapy can reach cancer cells in the breast as well as other areas of the body and reduces the risk of the cancer coming back.
+Hormone therapy works by preventing the growth of estrogen, which helps cancer grow, by blocking estrogen from attaching to tissue and fuelling cancer growth, or both.

-Stage 2A breast cancer is an invasive cancer where:
+Stage 2A breast cancer is invasive cancer:

-- There is no tumor growth in the breast itself, but cancerous masses that are over 2 mm in diameter are growing in up to three axillary lymph nodes (in and around the armpit) or lymph nodes near the breastbone.
+- There is no tumor growth in the breast itself, but cancerous masses over 2 mm in diameter are growing in up to three axillary lymph nodes (in and around the armpit) or lymph nodes near the breastbone.

 - The tumor is 2–5 cm in diameter but has not spread to the axillary lymph nodes.